keluskarsamrudhi/BikeSharingDemand/README.md

 # BikeSharingDemand
 ### The data provided contains bike rentals count and other attributes like weather and calendar info.The objective here is to predict bike rental counts on a daily basis.

-### The respoitory contains the following files:
+### Files in this repository:
 * BikeSharingDemand_EDA.ipynb - Exploratory Data Analysis Notebook
 * BikeSharingDemand_Modeling.ipynb - Modeling Notebook
+* data.xlsx - Data File

 Project link: https://www.kaggle.com/c/bike-sharing-demand/overview